ieeefiu/robot2015/etch_a_sketch/README.md

 ----------

 - knobs are continuous motion servos
-- the constants in EtchASketch.h are defined for the servos i have at home, which are [these](http://www.amazon.com/gp/product/B00KA393PK/ref=oh_aui_detailpage_o00_s00) modified to be continuous motion. they're cheap so the numbers might be off
+- the constants in EtchASketch.h are defined for the servos i have at home, which are [these](http://www.amazon.com/gp/product/B00KA393PK/ref=oh_aui_detailpage_o00_s00) modified to be continuous motion. they're cheap so it's not working like i want it to
 - before using this, test and modify the constants to work properly with whatever servos you are actually using

 how do i